MA Degree in Archaeological Heritage

 Specialization in Medical Anthropology and Global Health

-The department also offers a specialization in medical anthropology and global health which applicants can pursue within one of the traditional PhD track programs.
+The department also offers a specialization in medical anthropology and global health which applicants can pursue within either the sociocultural or biological anthropology PhD track programs.

 Graduate student pursuing a PhD in anthropology may also consider completing a certificate program in conjunction with the degree including a Statistics Concentration in Anthropology.